hiranoo/AlarmControllableBySmartphone/README.md

 5. Relaunch this app, then you can use it.
 6. Set time in this app.
 7. Send the time via Bluetooth.
+8. if you send time, then you will receive status from arduino and can see it in the other view.
+Click top bar to switch views.
+9. In addition, the alarm time will be stored to local storage and reflected to the main view.

 ## Caution
 Bluetooth connection will be established as soon as launch of the app.